Booz Allen Hamilton (BAH) Exceeds Market Returns: Some Facts to Consider

-Shares of the defense contractor witnessed a gain of 6.31% over the previous month, trailing the performance of the Business Services sector with its gain of 6.81% and outperforming the S&P 500's gain of 3.67%.
+Heading into today, shares of the defense contractor had gained 1.9% over the past month, lagging the Business Services sector's gain of 6.6% and the S&P 500's gain of 2% in that time.

-The upcoming earnings release of Booz Allen Hamilton will be of great interest to investors.
-The company's earnings report is expected on October 25, 2024.
-It is anticipated that the company will report an EPS of $1.49, marking a 15.5% rise compared to the same quarter of the previous year.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.96 billion, up 10.95% from the prior-year quarter.
+The investment community will be paying close attention to the earnings performance of Booz Allen Hamilton in its upcoming release.
+The company is slated to reveal its earnings on October 25, 2024.
+The company is forecasted to report an EPS of $1.49, showcasing a 15.5% upward movement from the corresponding quarter of the prior year.
+Simultaneously, our latest consensus estimate expects the revenue to be $2.96 billion, showing a 11.02% escalation compared to the year-ago quarter.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Booz Allen Hamilton.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Booz Allen Hamilton.
+Such recent modifications usually signify the changing landscape of near-term business trends.
 Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Currently, Booz Allen Hamilton is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.07% upward.
+At present, Booz Allen Hamilton boasts a Zacks Rank of #3 (Hold).

-Looking at valuation, Booz Allen Hamilton is presently trading at a Forward P/E ratio of 26.34.
-This represents a premium compared to its industry's average Forward P/E of 23.76.
+In the context of valuation, Booz Allen Hamilton is at present trading with a Forward P/E ratio of 26.47.
+Its industry sports an average Forward P/E of 23.72, so one might conclude that Booz Allen Hamilton is trading at a premium comparatively.

-Meanwhile, BAH's PEG ratio is currently 2.26.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-The Government Services was holding an average PEG ratio of 2.26 at yesterday's closing price.
+Meanwhile, BAH's PEG ratio is currently 2.28.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+By the end of yesterday's trading, the Government Services industry had an average PEG ratio of 2.28.

 The Government Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 29, which puts it in the top 12% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 30, finds itself in the top 12% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report